 Later, I was fortunate in accepting’s last days’ work.
 One day, I saw in God’s words: “Everyone starts planning as soon as they have children: I want my child to receive what kind of education, attend what university, and then find a good job, and have a stable footing and status in society.
 That is, the first thing to have in life is knowledge, an academic degree, and then one will have status and power in society.
 That way, they will have living capital throughout their lives and power in the world, making it easy for them to survive and make a steady living.
 They won’t have to worry about food, clothing and shelter in the future.
 So when you have children, you will start to make plans for them.
 Some see their children have musical talents, so they make them learn the piano, violin, and so forth.
 Some see their children have literary talent, so they make them read more books, write novels, write biographies.
 Some even go find celebrities to nurture their children, striving to make their children follow the path they have laid out for them. … People all hope that their children can be successful.
 Everyone hopes their children can go to a famous university, then take up advanced studies, earn a degree, and afterward stand out among others and gain a firm foothold in society.
 People all have this viewpoint and all want their children to pursue higher education because of the saying: ‘The worth of other pursuits is small, the study of books excels them all.’
 Furthermore, competition in this modern society is especially intense.
 If they don’t have a university degree or have a firm foothold in society, making a living becomes a problem in the future.
 This is everybody’s thinking and point of view.
 That is, what you learn and what kind of educational background you can achieve will decide your livelihood, your future.
 In other words, people intend to rely on this thing to survive throughout life, and they see it as especially important.
 That’s why everyone sees receiving a high-level education and getting into a top university as the number one most important thing for their children.
-In reality, these things and education and knowledge accepted by people, these contents and ideas, all go against God and , and are loathed by God and condemned by God.
+In reality, these things and education and knowledge accepted by people, these contents and ideas, all go against God and the truth, and are loathed by God and condemned by God.
 What is mankind’s point of view?
 They will not be able to survive and have a stable footing in this society and the world if they don’t have such things, and they will be inferior, poor, and base people.
 That is why, if someone doesn’t have knowledge, is uncultured, or does not have a high level of education in your eyes, you will despise them, look down on them, show contempt for them, and not take them seriously.
 If you let your children do this and nurture your children to do these things, your point of view and your motive are not right in the first place.
 If you nurture your children to study and receive an education, you will surely choose the professions and industries that are more lacking in people, because your aim is to give your children a good future and for them to have stable jobs, families and prospects throughout their lives.
 But did you think about, after they accept such education, how many toxins and how many of Satan’s ideas and theories will be instilled in them?” (“Knowing Yourself Requires Knowing Your Deep-rooted Thoughts and Views” in Records of Christ’s Talks).
 In the face of God’s words, I felt overwhelmed; what God had said described me!
 Over these years, was I not living by Satan’s poisons of, “The worth of other pursuits is small, the study of books excels them all”?
 In order to change my child’s destiny through knowledge, when my daughter was very young, I emphasized her formative education.
 When my daughter had just started to understand, I taught her Satan’s philosophies, such as, “The worth of other pursuits is small, the study of books excels them all.”
 After my daughter went to school, I more seriously supervised and regulated her studies and closely observed her academic performance….
 Was everything that I did not to make my daughter successful, so that people may look up to her?
 It turns out that this was all Satan’s trick to fool people.
 I was obviously already living under Satan’s dark influence, living such a hard and tiring life, yet still thinking that people should pursue such things to live.
 Only today did I see that if people do not have the truth then to live in this world, they are so pitiful and can only be deceived and fooled by Satan!
 In order to let my child have good prospects for her future, I had put in so much effort, but not only did my child not study hard, on the contrary she got more and more fed up of studying and even became antagonistic and distant toward me because of my compulsory education.
 I also lived under endless suffering because of this.
 Now I finally understand that all this suffering was caused by Satan’s corruption and that my living by Satan’s thinking, point of view and laws of survival brought my daughter and me so much hurt and suffering.